Fairbanks Tired Iron Race Rules

 No racer will use alcohol before or during a race.
 Racers will be disqualified if use is suspected, and no refunds will be given.
 Driver must be 16 years of age or older to participate.
 Drivers under 18 years of age MUST have a parent PRESENT to sign a MINOR WAIVER for each event entered.
 Helmets and eye protection is mandatory.

 Bibs must be securely tied to the racer, so that they can be easily seen by Race Officials.
-If your bib is not securely tied and is “flapping in the wind,” you will be stopped by Race Officials, until it is secured, which will negatively affect your course time.
+If your bib is not securely tied and is “flapping in the wind,” you may be stopped by Race Officials, to secure it, which will negatively affect you.
 So tie ’em up good!

 At the Start Line, when you receive the green flag, you are to begin the race as fast as you can.
-After leaving the Start Line, it may be necessary to enter the track while slower sleds are completing their first lap, so care must be taken to merge with other sleds on the track.
+After leaving the Start Line, it may be necessary to enter or exit the track while slower sleds are racing, so care must be taken to merge with other sleds on the track.

 Racers shall stay within the painted lathe trail markers, with the green markers to your right, and the red markers to your left.
 Any drivers who intentionally depart from the marked course, or cut outside the marked lanes, will be disqualified FOR LIFE, no exceptions… end of story.